NREL/resstock/docs/read_the_docs/source/workflow_inputs/characteristics.rst

    * - ``simulation_control_daylight_saving_enabled``
      - false
      -
-     - Boolean
+     - Choice
      - auto, true, false
      - Whether to use daylight saving.
-If not provided, the OS-HPXML default (see `HPXML Building Site <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-building-site>`_) is used.
+If auto or not provided, the OS-HPXML default (see `HPXML Building Site <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-building-site>`_) is used.
    * - ``site_zip_code``
      - false
      -